muratk3n/thirdwave/en/README.md

 ---

 I wrote about globalization, way back when, that it wasn't all that is cracked up to be...
-It didnt fit the theory, so it was left out.
-Then I noticed an overemphasis on it, so I hit it.
+It didnt fit the theory, so I left it out.
+Then I noticed an overemphasis on it in the general media, so I hit it.
 I saw a few squeak, I laughed at a couple, but that was pretty much it.
 The feeling is largely like you are some jagoff mumbbling nonsense in a corner...
 It wasn't fashionable at all to write that stuff.
 I never thought, in my wildest dreams, any anti globalization policies, thoughts, anywhere coming to fruition within my lifetime.

 ---